Energy-Tweedie: Score meets Score, Energy meets Energy: Related Work

+Altogether, we observe that the Energy-Tweedie identity can be plugged into existing diffusion paradigms and allows for generative modeling from denoising posterior models beyond the standard Gaussian distribution.
+Additional results are presented in App.~\ref{app:diffusion}.

-\section{Related work}
+\section{Related Work}

-Classical work on Tweedie-type identities and empirical Bayes goes back to \citet{robbins_empirical_1956} and refinements such as \citet{efron_tweedies_2011}, which relate posterior means under additive Gaussian noise to derivatives of the marginal log-likelihood.
-These identities underpin a large body of shrinkage and denoising methods and are closely connected to Fisher's identity \citep{cappe_inference_2005}.
-Stein's unbiased risk estimate (SURE) \citep{stein_estimation_1981} provides an unbiased estimate of the mean-squared-error (MSE) risk of a denoiser under additive Gaussian noise and is widely used for hyperparameter selection and model comparison in denoising pipelines.
-Our Tweedie-like formula for elliptical noise extends these identities beyond both the exponential family and the Gaussian case, while keeping the denoising setting and the score of the noisy marginal at the center of the analysis.
+\todol{classic tweedie} Classical work on Tweedie-type identities and empirical Bayes goes back to \citet{robbins_empirical_1956} and refinements such as \citet{efron_tweedies_2011}, which relate posterior means under additive Gaussian noise to derivatives of the marginal log-likelihood and are closely connected to Fisher’s identity \citep{cappe_inference_2005, louis_finding_1982}.
+SURE \citep{stein_estimation_1981} similarly exploits Gaussian-noise structure to estimate denoising risk without clean targets.
+Our Tweedie-like identities for Gibbs noise keep the noisy marginal score central while moving beyond the Gaussian case.
+Score matching \citep{hyvarinen_estimation_2005} and sliced score matching \citep{song_sliced_2019} provide complementary ways to estimate such score fields and form the basis of modern score-based generative modeling \citep{song_score-based_2021}.

-Score matching \citep{hyvarinen_estimation_2005} and its scalable variants such as sliced score matching \citep{song_sliced_2019} provide a general framework for learning unnormalized models, and form the basis of modern score-based generative modeling \citep{song_score-based_2021}.
-Self-supervised denoising methods such as Noise2Score \citep{kim_noise2score_2021} and noise-distribution--adaptive denoising \citep{kim_noise_2022} explicitly exploit Tweedie's formula to estimate scores from noisy data.
-Related ideas also appear in diffusion-based approaches to inverse problems and imaging, for example diffusion posterior sampling and its refinements \citep{chung_diffusion_2024, hamidi_enhancing_2024, alido_whitened_2025}, as surveyed by \citet{daras_survey_2024}.
-In contrast to these works, which primarily use Tweedie's formula in the Gaussian setting to express posterior means or denoisers in terms of scores, our contribution is an exact identity that connects the Stein score of a generalized Gaussian (i.e., elliptical) noise model to the gradient of an energy score.

-The energy score originates in the literature on proper scoring rules for probabilistic forecasting \citep{gneiting_strictly_2007} and is closely related to the energy distance and kernel methods \citep{rizzo_energy_2016, gretton_kernel_2012, sejdinovic_equivalence_2013}.
-More recently, energy scores have been used as learning objectives in distributional regression and autoencoder-like models: Engression and Reverse Markov Learning leverage energy-score–style losses for distributional regression, autoencoders, and multi-step generative modeling \citep{shen_engression_2024, shen_distributional_2024, shen_reverse_2025}.
-Our Energy–Score identity differs from these in that it is an algebraic relation: for generalized Gaussian noise, the Stein score of the noisy marginal coincides with the path derivative of a parameter-matched (possibly non-Euclidean) energy score.
-This ties the scoring-rule literature directly to denoising and diffusion without requiring the predictive model to be trained with an energy-score objective.